-\MVM97 models may be installed upflow or horizontally with left or right side down. \CVM97 models may be installed downflow or horizontally with left or right side down.
+DM97MC models may be installed upflow or horizontally with left or right side down.
+DC97MC models may be installed downflow or horizontally with left or right side down.

 Do not install this furnace on its back.
 For upright upflow furnaces, return air ductwork may be attached to the side panel(s) and/or basepan.
-For horizontal upflow furnaces, return air ductwork must be attached to the basepan.
-For both upright or horizontal counterflow furnaces, return ductwork must be attached to the basepan (top end of the blower compartment).
+For upright counterflow furnaces, return air ductwork must be attached to the top end of the blower compartment.
+For any horizontally installed furnaces, return ductwork must be attached to the blower compartment end of the furnace.
 NOTE: Ductwork must never be attached to the back of the furnace.
 Refer to "Recommended Installation Positions" figure for appropriate installation positions, ductwork connections, and resulting airflow arrangements.